Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/observability/observability.md

 Enables a team Grafana instance using OpenShift OAuth.
 Automatically wires datasources for team-managed tenants.
 - Requires RBAC groups (see below).
 - Route format: `https://<team-name>-grafana.<cluster-apps-domain>`

+#### observability.grafana_version {#param-observability-grafana_version}
+Sets the Grafana version to deploy.
+Defaults to `latest`; set a specific version to pin the deployment to that version.
+See the [Grafana releases](https://github.com/grafana/grafana/releases) page for available versions.

 ### RBAC
 #### rbac.team_monitoring_edit {#param-rbac-team_monitoring_edit}